When Else to Suspect Ehlers-Danlos Syndrome

 4. Anxiety, depression and Autism Spectrum (and ADHD now, 2021)

-5. Allergies and sensitivities or MCAS (a form of MCAD)
+5. Allergies and sensitivities or MCAS (a form of MCD)

 But I keep finding so many additional common signs and symptoms that people exhibit, that I felt them worthy of another post so am hatching this one.